Nangqên County: History

 The county's name is derived from the former king (nang chen rgyal po) and Kingdom of Nangchen, a tribal confederation that emerged as a unified Buddhist kingdom in the 13th century.
 The present-day's county comprises the core area of the old kingdom of Nangchen.

-Memories of the Kingdom of Nangchen play a role in local politics, and among Tibetan refugees who came to India from the area.
+Memories of the Kingdom of Nangchen play a role among Tibetan refugees who came to India from the area.
 Scholar Maria Turek reported that in 2015 she heard about “a man who went to various Tibetan communities in India, introducing himself as ‘the king of Nangchen’ not without some success, even though he had no credentials to prove his claim.”

+The last king of Nangchen, Tashi Tsewang, stayed in power in the region after the 1955 official disestablishment of the Kingdom.
+Between 1956 and 1959, he sent soldiers fighting against communist Chinese in the Kham rebellion, a troubled episode before the 1959 Tibetan uprising.
+He died during the Cultural revolution.

+House of the last King of Nangchen, located at Tsechu monastery.

 A Yelpa Kagyu monastery, Tana Monastery (Jang Tana), was founded by Yelpa Yeshe Tsek in 1068.
 It is considered a branch monastery of Tsurpu.